How Much Is Single Arch Orthodontic Treatment?

 It is not advised to get single-arch treatment with lingual braces as this may cause additional issues.
 However, in special phased treatment plans, where one arch is straightened before the other, it may be something that is advised.

 When offering single arch treatment many people believe that they will save 50% on treatment costs but this is not the case.
-The cost of having lingual braces differs based on a specific case but ranges from $5,000 to $7,000 for a full set and $3,500 to $5,000 for one arch only.
+The cost of having lingual braces differs based on a specific case but ranges from $8,000 to $10,000 for a full set.

 Clear Aligners as an Alternative to Braces